An expat guide to living in Tokyo Japan

-Is Tokyo a good place to live as an expat?
+Is Tokyo an excellent place to live as an expat?
 What it’s like to live in Tokyo?

 In this Expat Interview, Lena, an expat who is living in Tokyo, shares about her life in Tokyo from the cost of living in Tokyo, moving to Tokyo, being foreigners in Japan, and more!

-This article is not only useful for people who are interested in Japan and living in Japan in general but also a great read for whom who plan to visit Japan.
+This article is not only useful for people who are interested in Japan and living in Japan in general but also an excellent read for whom who plan to visit Japan.